lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/isrtask.rst

 In order to perform overscanCorrection `IsrTask.run()` requires `Exposures` which have a `lsst.afw.cameraGeom.Detector`.
 Detector objects describe details such as data dimensions, number of amps, orientation and overscan dimensions.
-If requesting images from the Butler, Exposures will automatically have detector information.
+If requesting images from the `Butler <#>`_, Exposures will automatically have detector information.
 If running `IsrTask` on arbitrary images from a camera without an `obs_` package, a `lsst.afw.cameraGeom.Detector` can be generated using `lsst.afw.cameraGeom.fitsUtils.DetectorBuilder` and set by calling::

      rawExposure.setDetector(myDetectorObject)

+..
+Butler: we'll link to this in a glossary, minimally

 See `lsst.afw.cameraGeom.fitsUtils.DetectorBuilder`_ for more details.

 .. _`lsst.afw.cameraGeom.fitsUtils.DetectorBuilder`: https://lsst-web.ncsa.illinois.edu/doxygen/x_masterDoxyDoc/classlsst_1_1afw_1_1camera_geom_1_1fits_utils_1_1_detector_builder.html